 Dr Rex (Propellerhead Reason 4.0) Now superceded by Dr Octo Rex

 Drumcore Free [FREE DEMO version - VST only]

 I had never heard of Drumcore until I read the 2010 Computer Music Special #44 (which is an absolute gem by the way).
 You get a ton of free content with Drumcore FREE including midi patterns and loops which you can drag and drop into a DAW like Reaper.
 You can make it sound less like a robot and more like a drummer using the “Gabrielise” feature.
 It only has two kits, a Ludwig rock kit (which sounds amazing) and a Garage kit.
 I am very impressed with it.
 Again, it is very quick to create a backing track with this one.
 There’s even more content in the commercial version, but this is an outstanding freebie which can be extremely useful.
 You don’t get the variety of kit sounds as with Addictive Drums, but you do get a lot of patterns.
 If you prefer programmed patterns to loops, you may even prefer Drumcore to Doctor Octo Rex.
 I have never tried to “program” this kit.
 I literally drag and drop the ready made patterns and loops, and voila, there’s your drum track.
 Easy!
 Alternatively, you can grab you own midi drum files (or maybe one from, say, Oddgrooves), stick it on a track in Reaper and assign Drumcore’s Ludwig kit to it.
-It’s quite a big download, so grab the version off of the Computer Music Special DVD if you can find it.
+It’s quite a big download at around 3gb, so grab the version off of the Computer Music Special DVD if you can find it.

 Hammerhead Rhythm Station (“Run as administrator” in Vista) [FREE]